Tony Lawler: Political career

 On 28 February 2001, Lawler announced his pending retirement from politics after only one term, citing the amount of time spent away from his family and the impact on their lives.
 In his last months in parliament, he took a more moderate position on refugees during the Tampa affair than his party, called for "calm and sympathy" following the September 11 attacks, expressed neutrality over whether the National Party should leave the Coalition and declared that he was "far more open-minded now" in relation to drug policy after sitting on a year-long parliamentary committee investigation of the issue.
 He also engaged in a months-long dispute with independent MP Peter Andren over whether an MRI machine should be assigned to Dubbo or Orange, in which Andren emerged successful.

 Lawler recounted having been in a motel in Bourke while listening to his son read homework down the phone as having made him reconsider his political career.
 He cited highlights of his parliamentary career as being the establishment of a rural clinical school in Dubbo and gaining mobile phone coverage for Condobolin.
 His retirement was met with significant praise for his performance: the Cobar Age described Lawler as "much liked and modest", the Dubbo-based Daily Liberal described him as a "hard-working, dedicated and popular MP", his would-be Labor opponent said Lawler "put what was best for the community first and politics second", while he was also praised by the mayors of Cobar and Dubbo.
 He made his last speech in September 2001, stating "this job does take a toll on family life, and people pay a price.
 Unfortunately it is not a price that I am prepared to pay" and that "I estimate that my wife spends about two-thirds of the year as a single mum".
 He described a lack of progress on social and health problems in the Aboriginal community as one of his regrets.

 Post-parliament

 Lawler returned to his pharmacy business, "Lawlers Family Pharmacies" (later "Lawlers Max Value Pharmacy") after his retirement.
 He also remained involved in local community organisations, serving as Dubbo committee chairman of Relay for Life and chairing a short-lived organisation to promote local business, Dubbo Retail Zooming.
 He briefly emerged from political retirement in 2003 to campaign against independent state MP Tony McGrane, arguing that independents could "not effect real change".
 He later served as a board member of the NSW Pharmacy Guild.
 In 2019, he was semi-retired, living in a village on the Central Coast while still working part-time in his pharmacy.

+Professor Anthony (Tony) Lawler is the Head of Australia's Therapeutic Goods Administration (TGA) and Deputy Secretary of the Health Products Regulation Group (HPRG) within the federal Department of Health.
+He assumed the role in June 2023, succeeding Professor John Skerritt, and was additionally elected Chair of the International Coalition of Medicines Regulatory Authorities (ICMRA) in October 2025.